Skip to main content

 Why your baby's movements are important

-If your baby is not well, they will not be as active as usual.
-This means less movement can be a sign of infection or another problem.
+If your baby is not well, they may be less active than usual.
+Less movement can be a sign of a problem.

 The sooner this is found out the better, so you and your baby can be given the right treatment and care.